Start dates

 Career highlights

-As the world becomes more digitally connected, it’s important to have communication skills that transcend boundaries in a thoughtful, clever way.
-This MA will allow you to effortlessly navigate a variety of industries as a thought leader in the digital media world.
+As the world becomes more digitally connected, strong digital communication skills that transcend boundaries are more important than ever.
+This Master of Arts in Digital Media and Global Communications will allow you to effortlessly navigate a variety of industries as a thought leader in the digital media world.

 Marketing